NCAA Division I Board rescinds satellite camp ban

 0

 These camps – and the choice to ban them – had been a supply of controversy.
-The NCAA formerly prohibited programs from hosting camps more than 50 miles from their very own campus, however numerous huge Ten training staffs, in particular Jim Harbaugh and Michigan, took benefit of a loophole that allowed them to take part in camps (which had been hosted with the aid of different schools) as guest coaches.
+The NCAA formerly prohibited programs from hosting camps more than 50 miles from their very own campus; however, numerous Huge Ten training staffs, in particular Jim Harbaugh and Michigan, took benefit of a loophole that allowed them to take part in camps (which had been hosted with the aid of different schools) as guest coaches.

 [Visit Dr. Saturday on Facebook for stories you might have missed and chat with the writers]